cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 # Encryptor config

-This config responsible for configuration proactive security controls of AcraServer and can be specified via `--encryptor_config=<path>` CLI parameter or `encryptor_config` key in YAML configuration file for AcraServer.
+This config is responsible for configuration of proactive security controls of AcraServer and can be specified via `--encryptor_config=<path>` CLI parameter or `encryptor_config` key in YAML configuration file for AcraServer.

-Next security controls can be configured:
+The following security controls can be configured:
 - Transparent encryption
 - Searchable encryption
 - Masking
 - Tokenization

-Each of them has common and specific only for that feature configuration parameters.

 There is full example of configuration file with all options: